ajaykarwal/ajaykarwal-v8/src/posts/2020-03-18-current-tech-in-2020.md

 ## Languages and Frameworks

-Day to day I'm using a pretty standard front-end stack of HTML, CSS and JavaScript.
+Day to day I'm using a pretty standard frontend stack of HTML, CSS and JavaScript.

 ### Markup

-I don't explicitly write large amounts HTML these days as the markup for the projects I work on are usually coming from somewhere in the back-end or from a CMS.
+I don't explicitly write large amounts HTML these days as the markup for the projects I work on are usually coming from somewhere in the backend or from a CMS.

-In my day job at [ecx.io](https://www.ecx.io/) we use a mixture of Adobe Experience Manager (AEM), SAP Hybris and Sitecore on the back-end and I sit within the AEM team so most of the markup I write is in [HTL](https://docs.adobe.com/content/help/en/experience-manager-htl/using/getting-started/update.html) (no that's not a typo).
+In my day job at [ecx.io](https://www.ecx.io/) we use a mixture of Adobe Experience Manager (AEM), SAP Hybris and Sitecore on the backend and I sit within the AEM team so most of the markup I write is in [HTL](https://docs.adobe.com/content/help/en/experience-manager-htl/using/getting-started/update.html) (no that's not a typo).
 HTML Template Language (also known as 'Sightly') is Adobe Experience Manager’s preferred and recommended server-side template system for HTML.

 HTL makes use of `data` attributes to add logic into HTML templates, similar to how [Angular](https://angularjs.org/) uses the `ng-` attribute.
 For example, a simple unordered list in HTL could look like this.